ahuber21/picode/README.md

 If everything is working correctly the terminal will echo every keystroke.

-## Fingerprint notes
+### pyfingerprint - required modifications / hacks

 We've tried many libraries and the different notes a bit spread over multiple READMEs.
-Now we are using the pyfingerprint library directly in python and the notes about the wiring are in the [FPM-pi README]([src/zapfhahn/hardware/FPM-pi/README.md](https://gitlab.com/saufhaengerle/picode/blob/master/src/zapfhahn/hardware/FPM-pi/README.md))
+Now we are using the pyfingerprint library directly in python and the notes about the wiring are in the [FPM-pi README](https://gitlab.com/saufhaengerle/picode/blob/master/src/zapfhahn/hardware/FPM-pi/README.md)

 There is a special feature about the R551 sensor that needs a slight modification in the pyfingerprint library.
 It is discussed in [this thread](https://github.com/brianrho/FPM/issues/8) and the fix for python is inspired by [these lines](if (page == 0 && group_idx == 0 && fid == 0)).